Albania cuts diplomatic ties with Iran over July cyberattack

 “The United States will take further action to hold Iran accountable for actions that threaten the security of a U.S. ally and set a troubling precedent for cyberspace,” Watson said.

+Mandiant Vice President John Hultquist told the Associated Press the attack on Albania as well as an earlier one on Montenegro show how “critical government systems in NATO countries are vulnerable and under attack.”

+“The attack on Albania is a reminder that while the most aggressive Iranian cyber activity is generally focused in the Middle East region, it is by no means limited to it,” Hultquist said.
+“Iran will carry out disruptive and destructive cyber attacks as well as complex information operations globally.”

-Albania, a NATO member since 2009, shelters about 3,000 Iranian dissidents of the Mujahedeen-e-Khalq group, best known as MEK, who live at Ashraf 3 camp in Manez, which is 30 kilometers (19 miles) west of Albania’s capital, Tirana.
+Albania, a NATO member since 2009, shelters about 3,000 Iranian MEK dissidents who live at Ashraf 3 camp in Manez, which is 30 kilometers (19 miles) west of Albania’s capital, Tirana.

+In July, MEK had planned to hold the Free Iran World Summit at the camp with U.S. lawmakers among the invitees.
+The meeting was cancelled.

+In two separate instances in 2020 and 2018, Tirana expelled four Iranian diplomats for “threatening national security.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.